Pluralsight

 The Challenge

-As they continued to scale their software and expand their cloud offerings, Sage, like other software organisations, faced increasingly varied security threats.
-The company does the right thing when it comes to security, believing strongly in their commitment to their customers, and in being the custodian of their customers’ data.
+As they continued to scale their software and expand their cloud offerings, Sage, like other software organizations, faced increasingly varied security threats.
+The company does the right thing when it comes to security, believing strongly in their commitment to their customers and being the custodian of their customers’ data.
 Sage understands that the foundation of customer trust is secure and reliable software.

 Who they are